 As a founder of the local Collaborative family law chapter, I am committed to the Collaborative Divorce process.
 The collaborative process provides structure, cost limitations and, essentially, a code of conduct.
 It provides the tools and the expert counsel that the couple will need to work through all issues, limits their expenses and, in my opinion, reach the best positions for each of the former spouses for life after the divorce.

-If you have questions about bringing your marriage to an end, or if you would like to learn more about the collaborative process, I invite you to call me at (614) 764-0423 for a free 30 minute consultation on the Collaborative Divorce process.
+If you have questions about bringing your marriage to an end, or if you would like to learn more about the collaborative process, I invite you to call me at 614-764-0423 or contact my office for a free 30 minute consultation on the Collaborative Divorce process.